4-Ingredient Chia Seed Pudding

 - Strawberry Rose Chia Jam (Vegan)

-If you give this 4-Ingredient Chia Seed Pudding a try, let me know by leaving a comment and recipe rating below!
-Be sure to follow along on Instagram and Pinterest for more simple, healthy recipe ideas.
+Did you give this 4-Ingredient Chia Seed Pudding Recipe a try?
+Let me know by leaving a comment and recipe rating below!

 - In a large jar or bowl, mix chia seeds with ground cinnamon.